timhaintz/timhaintz.github.io/_drafts/draft-post.md

 ```

 ### Create Fragment for ConvertTo-Html

 Using the [ForEach](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_foreach?view=powershell-6) statement I loop through each server that was collected in $servers.

 Again, I'm using Write-Host to provide feedback to the person running the script.

 Using an [If](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_if?view=powershell-6) statement and Test-Connection, logic can be used to decide what information to look for.
 Below, I'm using if(!(Test-Connection -Quiet)).
 The ! reverses the logic to be NOT. -Quiet returns a [boolean](https://blogs.msdn.microsoft.com/powershell/2006/12/24/boolean-values-and-operators/) value.
 If Test-Connection fails, with the ! mark, the if statement evaluates TRUE and enters the if statement.
 Remove the ! and it will capture the information of servers where Test-Connection is successful.

 To present the HTML report with nice labels, I'm using [Select-Object](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/select-object?view=powershell-6) and a calculated property to rename the property from cn to Computer Name. @{Label='Computer Name'; Expression ={$_.cn}} is the calculated property.
 I'm also selecting IPv4Address, whenCreated and whenChanged.
 Anything that is gathered from Get-ADComputer -Properties * can be used in Select-Object -Property.
 For example, badPwdCount or LastLogonDate could also be included if that information was of interest.

+The results of $server | Select-Object ... are stored in the $frag variable to be used later with ConvertTo-Html.

 ```PowerShell
 #$frag is a fragment used for ConvertTo-Html.
 It contains the interesting information.